kiwicarolin/kiwicarolin.github.io/portfolio.md

 ***

-### Evaluating immersive technologies for the justice system
+### Using immersive technologies to improve high-stakes decision-making

 Virtual Reality has the unique capability to provide the illusion of being somewhere else – And feel like _being there_.
 Could this potentially help a jury to better understand how a crime transpired during a trial?